 While visceral fat may be more dangerous than subcutaneous fat, it's also much easier to lose, Dr. Rogers says.
 Visceral fat responds particularly well to aerobic exercise and strength training, according to information from Johns Hopkins University.
-Experts recommend at 150 minutes of moderate-intensity physical activity per week, including muscle-strengthening exercises on two or more days each week, according to the U.S. Department of Health and Human Services.
+Experts recommend at 150 minutes of moderate-intensity physical activity per week, including muscle-strengthening exercises on two or more days each week, according to the Physical Activity Guidelines for Americans.

 Read more: How Much Cardio a Day to Lose Belly Fat?

 2. Pear Shape

 People who carry fat in their butt and hips with less fat in the shoulders and bust are considered "pear shaped," says Lina Velikova, MD, PhD, a clinical immunologist and professor at the Medical University of Sofia at Bulgaria.